maptry/lineatur/README.md

 # lineatur
-Creates a PDF with lines set in
+Creates a PDF with lines set in specified proportions and slanted helper lines for learning older scripts.